 The Committee seemed more receptive to an alternative: if a proposal to amend Rule 702 to prevent overstatement were approved by the Committee, the Committee Note to that amendment could provide instruction on the Rule 104(a) question --- including encouraging courts to specify that they are applying that standard.
-Accordingly, one of the drafting alternatives below adds Rule
+Accordingly, the draft set forth in Part Three below adds Rule 104(a)-related instructions to the Committee Note that would accompany an amendment regarding overstatement.